grakshith/crust/README.md

 ```bash
 python benchmark.py
 ```
-After executing all the binaries the result will be stored in the `results.json` file.
-The `results.json` has the following structure
+After executing all the binaries the result will be stored in the `results-{date}_{time}.json` file.
+It has the following structure
 ```JavaScript
 {
     "results": [